teerath91/ALPAR/instructions.md

     - In the opening window: unfold Maven > Discovery, then click the Open Catalog button
     - In the opening window: type "tycho" in the Find field
     - Select "Tycho Configurator", and click the Finish button
-3. Clone project from Github (uri: https://github.com/luiscruz/autorefactor)
+3. Clone AutoRefactor from Github (uri: https://github.com/luiscruz/autorefactor) and checkout branch `android-nohacks`.
 3. Import the project using the wizard General > *Projects from Folder or Archive*.
 4. Run an instance of Eclipse with AutoRefactor:
     - Select project `org.autorefactor.plugin`